nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Delete a tutor: `delete_tutor`

 Delete a tutor by index.
+If a tutor has an existing appointment in the user system then tutor cannot be deleted.

 Format: `delete_tutor INDEX`